Does regional variation in wage levels identify the effects of a national minimum wage?: Simulations of the canonical model of labor demand

 I also use US Current Population Survey data to calibrate the simulations.
 Using the same sample restrictions described in the previous subsection and data for 1989, I define a worker as belonging to the skilled group $i=1$ if they have at least four years of college education.
 Then, I calculate the mean and standard deviation of log wages by skill group for each state and the share of workers in each group.

 On the labor supply side, the (unweighted) average of the share of skilled workers across states is 0.224, and the standard deviation is 0.047.
-Then, in the simulations, I draw the share of skilled workers in each region from a Normal distribution with the corresponding mean and standard deviation, trimming the results so that the share of each worker type can never be below 0.01.
+Then, in the simulations, I draw the share of skilled workers in each region from a Normal distribution with the corresponding mean and standard deviation, trimming the draws so that the share of each worker type can never be below 0.01.
 The average standard deviation of log wages within states is close to 0.5 for both educational groups.
 Thus, I set $D=0.5$.

-On the demand side, the mean log wage gap between skilled and unskilled workers is also close to 0.5.
-Thus, I choose the $\alpha$ parameter such that the skill premium $p_{2,r,t}/p_{1,r,t}$ is 0.5 in an equilibrium of the model with the share of skilled workers equal to the cross-state average, and at the lowest initial value of the minimum wage used (see below).
+On the demand side, the mean log wage gap between skilled and unskilled workers is also close to 0.5, corresponding to a wage ratio of approximately $\exp(0.5)$.
+Thus, I choose the $\alpha$ parameter such that $p_{1,r,t}-p_{2,r,t}$ is approximately 0.5 in an equilibrium of the model with the share of skilled workers equal to the cross-state average, and at the lowest initial value of the minimum wage used (see below).
 That corresponds to $\alpha=0.563$ when the elasticity of substitution used in the simulation is $E=3$, and $\alpha=0.493$ for $E=1.4$.

 The simulations are run for six scenarios.
 They combine the two values for the elasticity of substitution in production and three initial values of the minimum wage: -2.2, -1.8, and -1.5.
 The corresponding initial employment-to-population ratios given the average share of skilled workers are around 0.995, 0.966, and 0.896, respectively.